 Phormium are a tall genus of hardy perennials.

-They range in height from 90 cm to over 3 metres.
+They range in height from 90 cm to over 3 metres (3 to 10 feet).

-Most Phormium grown in gardens are half hardy perennials and bloom in the summer.
+Most Phormium plants grown in gardens are half hardy perennials.
+They bloom in the summer.

 Phormium tenax by Wallygrom.

 They are mainly grown for their attractive leaves.
 These are sword shaped, and striped red, white, or yellow.

 Some common names for members of Phormium plant genus include Mountain Flax, Flax Lily, and New Zealand Flax.